 3. Identify Key Milestones and Events

-With your foundation established, start piecing together the events that took your company from its inception to the current status in the market.
-Some key milestones and events may include the invention of new products, acquisitions and mergers, important executives and charitable contributions.
+With your foundation established, start piecing together the events that took your company from its inception to its current status in the market.
+Some key milestones and events may include the invention of new products, acquisitions and mergers, important executives, and charitable contributions.

 4. Interview Key Stakeholders and Tenured Employees

 To get a firsthand perspective of your company’s culture and history, you can interview the people who lived through it.
-Try and elicit memories that you can include in your company history to emphasize how company values have impacted current employees.
+Try to elicit memories you can include in your company history to emphasize how company values have impacted current employees.